baskargroup/flowbench-tools/Training/README.md

 ## Features

 - End to end code.
-Outputs various MSE statistics on a validation dataset and plots represnting the quality of fit.
+Outputs various MSE statistics on a validation dataset and plots representing the quality of fit.

 ## Requirements

 - ```pip install requirements.txt```

 ## Usage
-- Run ```data_prep.py```
+- Have the input and output tensors ready.
 - Under ```experiments``` directory, create a model specific directory e.g., ```cno_1``` or ```fno_1```.
 Within this second directory create a config file called ```config.yaml```.
 Follow the example we have provided in this repo.
 - Adjust the following settings as required in the config file, if using CNO: